hm21/pro_image_editor/README.md

 #### Planned features
+- ✨ Painting-Editor
+  - New painting style that pixelates the background
+  - Freestyle Painter with improved performance and hitbox
-- ✨ Better Emoji-Editor => Maybe a complete own solution
+- ✨ Text-Editor
-- ✨ Better Filter-Editor which supports also the html-renderer => Maybe a complete own solution
-- ✨ Text-layer with an improved hit-box and ensure it's vertically centered on all devices
+  - Text-layer with an improved hit-box and ensure it's vertically centered on all devices
+- ✨ AI Futures => Perhaps integrating Adobe Firefly

 ## Getting started